singerdmx/flutter-quill/doc/attribute_introduction.md

 );
 ```

-Then, voilá, it should look as:
+Then, it should look as:

 ![HighlightAttr applied on the Quill Editor](https://github.com/user-attachments/assets/89c7bda5-f0de-4832-bcaa-8e0ccbe9be18)